imperugo/imperugo.github.io/_drafts/2014-06-09-top-framework-for-net-web-developers.markdown

 ######Website: *[http://nancyfx.org/](http://nancyfx.org/)*<br/>
 ######Source code: *[https://github.com/NancyFx/Nancy](https://github.com/NancyFx/Nancy)*<br/>

 Nancy is a lightweight framework for building HTTP based services on .Net and [Mono](http://mono-project.com/) (yes it runs on linux and OSX).
 The main difference between Nancy and Web API is the routing approach.
 It uses lambdas to identify relative paths and arguments.
+Really helpful if you can't deploy on a Windows Server.

 <br/>